6 February 1934 crisis: Background

-This new scandal, which involved Bayonne's bank Crédit municipal, was publicized beginning December 1933.
-The embezzler Alexandre Stavisky, known as le beau Sasha ("Handsome Sasha") was associated with several Radical deputies, including a minister of Camille Chautemps's government.
-The press later revealed that Stavisky had benefited from a 19-month postponement of his trial because the public prosecutor was Chautemps' brother-in-law.
-On 8 January 1934, Alexandre Stavisky was found dead.
-According to the police report, he had committed suicide, a conclusion that provoked general disbelief.
-According to rightists, Chautemps had had him assassinated to keep him from revealing any secrets.
-The press then started a political campaign against alleged governmental corruption, while far rightists demonstrated.
-At the end of the month, after the revelation of yet another scandal, Chautemps resigned. Édouard Daladier, another politician of the Radical-Socialist Party, succeeded him on 27 January 1934.
+The government of Prime Minister Camille Chautemps was plagued by corruption scandals after the Stavisky Affair had reached the news in 1933.
+It involved Bayonne's Crédit municipal bank and centered around Alexandre Stavisky, a fraudster and embezzler known as le beau Sasha ("Handsome Sasha") associated with several Radical deputies, including Chautemps and his ministers.
+Tensions rose when the press later revealed that Stavisky had benefited from a 19-month postponement of his trial because the public prosecutor was Chautemps' brother-in-law.
+On 8 January 1934, Stavisky was found dead by the police and his cause of death was reported as suicide — a convenient statement that raised public concerns of a cover-up.
+According to the French right-wing, Chautemps had Stavisky assassinated to keep him from revealing any secrets about him and his government.
+The press then started a political campaign against alleged governmental corruption, while the far-right demonstrated.

-Since 9 January, thirteen demonstrations had already occurred in Paris.
-While the parliamentary right was trying to use the affair to replace the left-wing majority elected during the 1932 elections, the far rightists took advantage of its traditional themes: antisemitism, xenophobia (Stavisky was a naturalized Ukrainian Jew), hostility toward Freemasonry (Camille Chautemps was a Masonic dignitary), and anti-parliamentarism.
-As historian Serge Bernstein emphasized, the Stavisky Affair was exceptional neither in its seriousness nor in the personalities put on trial, but in the rightists' determination to use the opportunity to make a leftist government resign, helped by the fact that the Radical-Socialists did not have an absolute majority in the National Assembly and thus the government was weak and an alternative coalition might be formed by the parties to the right.
+On 27 January 1934, after the revelation of yet another scandal, Chautemps resigned and was succeeded by Édouard Daladier, another politician of the Radical-Socialist Party.
+Thirteen demonstrations had already occurred in Paris since 9 January.
+While the parliamentary right was trying to use the affair to replace the left-wing majority elected during the 1932 elections, the far-right took advantage of its traditional themes: antisemitism, xenophobia (Stavisky was a naturalized Ukrainian Jew), hostility toward Freemasonry (Camille Chautemps was a member of the Grand Orient of France), and anti-parliamentarism.
+As historian Serge Bernstein emphasized, the Stavisky Affair was exceptional neither in its seriousness nor in the personalities put on trial, but in the rightists' determination to use the opportunity to make a leftist government resign, helped by the fact that the Radical-Socialists did not have an absolute majority in the National Assembly, and thus the government was weak and an alternative coalition might be formed by the parties to the right.

-However, it was the dismissal of the police prefect Jean Chiappe that ultimately provoked the massive demonstrations of 6 February.
-Chiappe, a fervent anticommunist, was accused of double standards, including leniency towards the street agitation of the far-right (demonstrations, riots, attacks against the few leftist students in the Quartier Latin by the monarchist Camelots du Roi, the youth organization of the Action Française, etc.).
-According to the leftists, Chiappe's dismissal was due to his involvement with the Stavisky Affair while the rightists denounced the result of negotiations with the Radical-Socialists: the departure of Chiappe would have been exchanged for endorsement of Daladier's new government.
+It was Daladier's dismissal of Jean Chiappe, the Paris Prefect of Police, that ultimately provoked the massive demonstrations of 6 February.
+Chiappe was a fervent anti-communist accused of double standards and leniency towards the street agitation of the far-right.
+This included demonstrations, riots, attacks against the few leftist students in the Quartier Latin by the monarchist Camelots du Roi, the youth organization of the Action Française.
+According to leftists, Chiappe's dismissal was due to his involvement with the Stavisky Affair, while the rightists denounced the negotiations with the Radical-Socialists: the departure of Chiappe was said to have been in exchange for an endorsement of Daladier's new government.